youssef62/youssef62.github.io/ParaConc/Cours.md

 When we are working in parallel we want to be able to *choose* the order of our operations .

-The reason for that is that instead of doing the usual fold operations that look like this :
+The reason for that is that instead of doing the usual `foldRight\Left` operations that look like this :

 <img src="assets/image-20230305150455373.png" alt="image-20230305150455373" style="zoom:50%;" />